Hello, folks. This is Jasmine, Formosa Quartet's supporter of pumpkins. Orange foods are very good for your eyes. And they're in season as we speak.

 Are you curious about how indigenous Taiwanese tribes celebrate their rites? or what a Hungarian bagpipe dance sounds like?

-Would you be extra excited by stir-fried pumpkin with rice noodles & pumpkin soup if the recipes were recently created, using authentic ingredients but with a new spin, by celebrated chefs of today?
+Would you be particularly excited by pumpkin recipes if they were recently created, using authentic ingredients but with a new spin, by celebrated chefs of today?

 If you answered "yes" to any of these questions, please consider donating to our Kickstarter campaign for our upcoming CD.
 Called "From Hungary to Taiwan", the CD will feature musical equivalents of Taiwanese stir-fried pumpkin with rice noodles and Hungarian pumpkin soup.
 It will also be answerable to all points above.